Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 25 times

 AzerTAg.az

 Azerbaijan`s Defense Ministry has said the Armenian armed forces continue to violate the ceasefire regime.
-"The Azerbaijani armed forces came under fire from large-calibre machine guns 25 times throughout the day," the ministry said in a statement.
+"The Azerbaijani armed forces came under fire 25 times throughout the day," the ministry said in a statement.

-"The Azerbaijani army`s positions came under fire from Armenian villages, including Voskevan in Noyemberyan district, Aygeovit and unnamed hills in Ijevan district, " the ministry said.
+"The Azerbaijani army`s positions came under fire from Armenian villages, including Dovekh, Voskevan in Noyemberyan district and unnamed hills in Ijevan district, " the ministry said.

-"The Azerbaijani army`s positions also came under fire from the Armenia-occupied districts of Azerbaijan including, Goyarkh village in Tartar, Bash Garvand, Shirvanli, Marzili villages in Aghdam, Ashaghi Veysalli, Gobu Dilagharda, Garakhanbayli villages in Fuzuli, Nuzgar village in Jabrayil as well as unnamed hills in Tartar district," the ministry added.
+"The Azerbaijani army`s positions also came under fire from the Armenia-occupied districts of Azerbaijan including, Chilaburt village in Tartar, Garagashli, Marzili villages in Aghdam, Ashaghi Veysalli, Gobu Dilagharda, Garakhanbayli villages in Fuzuli, as well as unnamed hills in Goranboy, Tartar, and Aghdam districts," the ministry added.

 Text contains orthographic mistake